Skip to Content

 Campgrounds

-3. Recreation Sites are vehicle accessible campsites with outhouses, fire pits and picnic tables.
-There are three Rec Sites with a nightly fee on the circuit, each with a caretaker during the main camping season (Brewster Lake Recreation Site, Campbell Lake Recreation Site and Pacific Yew Recreation Site)
+- Vehicle-accessible Recreation Sites are campsites with outhouses, fire pits and picnic tables.
+There are nine such Rec Sites with a nightly fee on the circuit, each with a caretaker during the main camping season (Brewster Lake, Campbell Lake, Orchard Meadow, Apple Point, Brewster Camp, Gray Lake, Dogwood Bay, Loon Bay, Pacific Yew Recreation Site – all located around the southern side of the circuit)

-If you’re looking for tranquility, I’d recommend avoiding the vehicle accessible Recreation Sites (type 3).
+If you’re looking for tranquillity, I’d recommend avoiding the vehicle-accessible Recreation Sites (type 3).
 These are the most used and can be very busy in the summer months.
 Due to the presence of RVs, there may be some generator noise as well.

 The paddle-in campsites are smaller, lesser used and also better suited to tents.
-If you have a larger group, you may want to head to the vehicle accessible Recreation Sites.
+If you have a larger group, you may want to head to the vehicle-accessible Recreation Sites (keep in mine that nine of these have overnight camping fees).

-• Beach campsite on Brewster Lake – Situated opposite a grove of old growth fir trees, this campsite has a large sandy beach.
-It’s pretty rustic with just a cedar box toilet and no other facilities but the swimming is sure to be excellent in summer
+- Beach campsite on Brewster Lake – Situated opposite a grove of old-growth fir trees, this campsite has a large sandy beach.
+It’s pretty rustic with just a cedar box toilet and no other facilities but the swimming is sure to be excellent in summer.
+There’s another great paddle-in campsite on the other side of the lake (Brewster Point)

 Fees